-Our mission is to provide students with the knowledge, skills, and credentials to advance their careers.
+Our mission is to enrich students' lives through the knowledge, skills, and credentials that advance careers.

 Vision

 Cleary University will be America's foremost applied-business university.

 Values

 At Cleary University, we value

 - Effective learning through the application of knowledge - Constant focus on understanding and satisfying student and employer needs - Continuous and systematic improvement of products, services, and processes - Work as a source of learning, societal contribution, and self-dignity - Innovation and opportunity as keys to advancement - Responsible and ethical business practice and value exchange - Dedicated staff, faculty, trustees, and other stakeholders